 In accordance with the provision in Article 63 of the Act, the MHLW shall promptly list the names of importers who have violated the Act or any actions taken under the Act, as well as the names of the violating imported foods on the MHLW website (names for one year), for the purpose of disclosing information to the public regarding any potential harm from the viewpoint of food sanitation.
 (If the violation is not very serious and if the importer remedies it immediately, such importers are excluded from the list.)
 In addition to the listing of the names of violating importers, measures taken against food violations, such as disposal or recall and corrective actions and causes of the violations shall also be published as soon as the information is available.
 8. Provision of information to the public

-On its website and by other means, the MHLW and quarantine stations shall provide the general public with information on ensuring the safety of imported foods.
+By utilizing its website, official social networking service (SNS) and any other means, the MHLW and quarantine stations shall provide the general public with information on ensuring the safety of imported foods.